zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

-Once you click the dropdown button at the left of **Shader** lable on the top, a menu will show up, in the menu click the Unlit menuitem, it will scroll to the next menu panel where you could find the **DefaultUnlitShader** you defined.
+Once you click the drop-down button at the left of **Shader** label on the top, a menu will show up, in the menu click the Unlit menu item, it will scroll to the next menu panel where you could find the **DefaultUnlitShader** you defined.